 The Scoletta dell’Arte dei Tiraoro e Battioro was the home of the guild of artists and makers of gold thread and gold leaf.
 It is located next to the church of Sant’Eustachio, known as San Stae, and dates from 1711.
 With only 48 members, the guild was rather small and had to close its doors on the eve of the fall of the Venetian Republic in 1798.
 In 1807, with the Napoleonic edicts and the introduction of the land register, the Scoletta became state property.
 It was later acquired by a famous Venetian antiques dealer whose family still owns it today.

 Viva Arte Viva

 In line with the ‘Unpacking my library’ project of La Biennale di Venezia, the books which inspire the Nigerian artists the most are ‘Essays’ by James Baldwin (Victor Ehikhamenor), ‘The Book of Embraces’ by Eduardo Galeano (Peju Alatise) and ‘The Man Died’ by Professor Wole Soyinka (Qudus Onikeku).

 The Nigerian artists will participate in the ‘Tavola Aperta’ (Open Table) project where artists and visitors will have a casual lunch together to discuss the artist’s work.
-The date has not been set yet.
+You can attend this lunch on July 5, next to the central pavilion in Giardini.
+Reservations are required.
 They have also created a video for the ‘Artists Practices Project’.